The Real Truth Behind Tallow Brands

 Myristic & Lauric Acids

-- Why it matters: These fatty acids are naturally supportive of the skin’s microbiome – they help without stripping.
+- Why it matters: These fatty acids are naturally supportive of the skin’s microbiome.
+They also help without stripping!

 Found in smaller quantities, but add functional value, especially in balms and soaps.